ibm-cloud-docs/databases-for-redis/howto-redis-cache.md

 ## Cache Settings

-To configure the cache, you adjust a few of the Redis databases settings. `maxmemory` that defines how large the cache.
+To configure the cache, you adjust the `maxmemory` and the `maxmemory` settings of your deployment. `maxmemory` defines the size of the cache.
 The `maxmemory-policy` defines the eviction behavior when the `maxmemory` limit is reached.
-The other policies take care of database operations and tuning.
+In addition, there are other settings that take care of database operations and tuning.

 ### `maxmemory`